matloff/fasteR/README.md

 Why the R list form?
-Well, **strsplit** can be applied to the entire character vector **abt**, yielding a list of 70 elements; the i-th such element will contain the split form of the i-th line in the file:
+Well, **strsplit** can be applied to the entire character vector **abt**, yielding a list of 70 elements; the i-th such element will contain the split form of the i-th line in the file, e.g. line 6:

 ``` r
 > w <- strsplit(abt,' ')